You need to join the housing register before you can view and apply to move into available council or housing association properties.

 You can ask to keep a pet in your council home if you can look after it and make sure it won't be a nuisance to other tenants

-Find out how to get insurance for furniture, decorations and other belongings you keep in your council home
+How to insure furniture, carpets, clothes, jewellery and other belongings in your council home

 Find out how we make our blocks of flats resistant to fire, and what to do if there's a fire in your building